Manoj-nathwani/philips-hue-chrome-extension/README.md

 # philips-hue-chrome-extension
-- A simple way of controlling your Philips Hue lights
+- A simple way of controlling your Philips Hue lights from a Chrome extension
 - I stumbled across this old project and thought I'd open source it 😊

 # Features